-Cigna is the result of a 1982 merger of two companies who’ve provided insurance for more than 150 years, making it a longstanding presence in the insurance marketplace in the United States.
+Cigna is the result of a 1982 merger of two companies that have provided insurance for more than 150 years, making it a longstanding presence in the insurance marketplace in the United States.

 Receiving an online quote from Cigna took longer than most other companies we reviewed.
-We were asked to provide an age and gender, if we were in a guaranteed-issue period, our e-mail address, and more.
+We were asked to provide age, gender, if we were in a guaranteed-issue period, e-mail address, and more.
 Each question had a new webpage, so it seemed like more steps to get through, although these questions likely provide a more accurate quote.

 Cigna offers a 7% household discount if someone in your household enrolls in a Medigap policy as well.
 You can request a quote for your household member during the quote tool process.
 It also offers an online discount for signing up online and paying via bank draft.